ZSaberLv0/ZFVimDirDiff/README.md

     ```
     Plug 'ZSaberLv0/ZFVimDirDiff'
     Plug 'ZSaberLv0/ZFVimIgnore' " required only if you want to use default g:ZFDirDiffFileExclude settings
+    Plug 'ZSaberLv0/ZFVimBackup' " required only if you want to enable auto backup
     ```

 1. use `:ZFDirDiff` command to start diff